deadlydog/deadlydog.github.io/_posts/2011-06-01-setting-up-keyboard-shortcuts-to-build-solutions-in-msbuild.md

 ## Step 4

-Have your AutoHotkey script automatically start when you login to Windows, so that you don’t have to manually launch it all the time.
+Have your AutoHotkey script automatically start when you login to Windows, so that you don't have to manually launch it all the time.

 ### Method 1